hn/seagate-blackarmor-nas/README.md

 This script generally supports installing Debian 9 (Stretch), Debian 10 (Buster, default for NAS110 and NAS220), Debian 11 (Bullseye) and Debian 12 (Bookworm, default for NAS440).

-Changing the default and installing Debian 12 (Bookworm) on the NAS110 and NAS220 is a bit more work due to the limited RAM of only 128MB, check [this note](#Special-note-for-NAS110-and-NAS220) first.
+Changing the default and installing Debian 12 (Bookworm) on the NAS110 and NAS220 is somewhat riskier, due to the limited RAM of only 128MB, check [this note](#Special-note-for-NAS110-and-NAS220) first.

 Use your favourite Linux workstation to execute [`blackarmor-nas-debian-prep.sh`](https://raw.githubusercontent.com/hn/seagate-blackarmor-nas/master/blackarmor-nas-debian-prep.sh) to download and prepare Das U-Boot bootloader and kernel image: